 To Charge Batteries: Key should be off.
 Automatic charger: plug in AC plug-charger will start and automatically stop when batteries are fully charged.
 To activate charger again requires unplugging and plugging in again-charger does not automatically recharge.
 Manual charger: Plug in charger AC plug.
 Set charger timer to desired time to charge.
 DO NOT CHARGE BATTERIES WITH KEY ON.
 BE SURE CHARGER HAS ADEQUATE VENTILATION when charging, particularly in hot weather.
 Inadequate ventilation will cause diodes to overheat and fail (indicated by a blow charger fuse).
 Do not leave charger in a fully enclosed boat seat when charging.
 Remove top of seat or remove charger from seat.
+Batteries should be placed evenly within the boat for weight distribution.

-Shear Pin Replacement: If your motor is not protected with a slip clutch (or if for any reason clutch does not function properly), the drive mechanism is protected by the propeller shear pin when the propeller strikes an obstruction.
+Shear Pin Replacement: The motor drive mechanism is protected by the BRASS propeller shear pin when the propeller strikes an obstruction.